 What Are Ingredient Brands?

-Ingredient brands are those product components that not only add functional value, but also their logo on a main branded product or service adds to its own brand power to retain customer loyalty, evoke customer preference, and support premium price points.
+Ingredient brands are product components that not only add functional value, but their logo on a main branded product or service also adds to its own brand power to retain customer loyalty, evoke customer preference, and support premium price points.
 An ingredient brand not only adds value to the host brand’s equity, but in mature markets, it can also create or enhance differentiation.

 Intel® is arguably the most famous of all ingredient brands that has enjoyed a long and continuing life.
 Others include Microban®, Kevlar®, and Goretex®.